Enterprise CI cluster · anonymised real-work case

 What this is worth

 Moving utilization from 8% to ~60% on clusters of this scale represents real, ongoing infrastructure savings at a scale where the dollar figure is worth a conversation rather than a published number.
-What's worth sharing publicly is the methodology and the rollout discipline; the financials belong with the organisation, not the writeup.

 The takeaway I'd point at instead is structural: the most expensive part of work like this is usually the missing telemetry, not the missing decisions.
-Pod identity, attribution, percentile analysis, defensible bin design — those are the deliverable.
+Pod identity, attribution, percentile analysis, defensible bin design: those are the deliverable.
 The bins themselves fall out of the data once the data exists.